beausmith/mt-plugin-ghostwriter/README.md

 ### Authors Select Menu Population

-There are two ways in which the **Author** select list is populated:
+There are two ways in which the **Author** select list is populated...

+**Note:** The select menu will not appear if only one user matches the population method in use.

 * ***Populating by role** is the recommended configuration.* In the system plugin settings, the **Author Role(s)** field can be populated with a comma-separated list of roles.
 When this field contains *any value*, users with the specified roles on the current blog will be listed in the Author select list.